-Quebec is the world’s greatest snowmobile destination; a convergence of beauty, robust winter climate, a fully integrated trail system, extensive trail side services and a long historical connection to recreational snowmobiling.
+Quebec epitomizes the convergence of natural beauty, a robust winter climate, a fully integrated trail system, extensive trail side services and a long historical connection to recreational snowmobiling.

 The province of Quebec is located to the north of the northeast United States and is comprised of 527,079 square miles, making it almost the size of the state of Alaska.
 The landscape is as varied as it is beautiful.

-Our trips generally take place in the regions north of the Saint Lawrence River and the Gaspe Peninsula; areas known for a healthy winter season.
+Our trips generally take place in the regions north of the Saint Lawrence River and the Gaspe Peninsula, areas known for a healthy winter season.
 Many times in recent history, riding conditions were poor or even non-existent in the northeast U.S., while three hours north of the U.S. border, conditions were excellent.
-Our trips are scheduled according to conditions in the region.
-With the last few years as a guideline, our trips generally take place between January 5th and April 7th.
+Our trips are scheduled according to conditions in the region and generally take place between the first week of January to mid March.

-The services available on the trail range from luxurious hotels with 5 course meals to motels offering fast food.
-Snowmobiling is a two billion dollar per year industry in Quebec, with a significant portion of it coming from Europe and the U.S. We enjoy an ongoing relationship with many of the shops, inns, restaurants and repair facilities in the region.
-We use service providers who offer a high level of care and customer service to our clients.
+Accommodations available on the trail range from luxurious hotels with 5 course meals to authentic auberges to motels offering fast food.
+Snowmobiling is a two billion dollar per year industry in Quebec, with a significant portion of funding coming from Europe and the U.S. We enjoy an ongoing relationship with many of the shops, inns, restaurants and repair facilities in the region and we use service providers who offer a high level of care and customer service to our clients.
 This also includes lunch and coffee stops at trail side relais’ that offer warm meals and relaxing atmospheres.
 There are also many snowmobile dealers throughout these regions that are available for any sled maintenence, part replacements, new gear, etc., should that become necessary.